RosanaFSS/JIRA/README.md

 - one or more **issues**.

+An **issue** is any work item related to the project.
+It can represent any work that needs to be done in the project, a single work item.

 JIRA is a software used to help manage and deliver projects and is organized around a hierachy.